davidlower/boilerplate-html/README.md

    ~ Simple Grid

 If you only want to use some of these addons or none - simple go to `src > assets > js or sass`.
-Files are clearly name so delete which ever you don't need and if you don't want any, delete the assets folder completely.
+Files are clearly named so delete which ever you don't need and if you don't want any, delete both the js and sass folder all together.
 Make sure you check both js and sass folders.